Summary

 where K_y = K(X, X) + σ_n² I

-- The first term (data fit) punishes hyperparameters that make the observed y look implausible under the prior.
+- The first term (the data-fit term) penalizes hyperparameters that make the observed y implausible under the prior.

-- The second term (complexity penalty) punishes overly flexible kernels — this is Occam’s razor baked into the math.
-A wiggle-happy kernel can fit anything, but it pays for that flexibility here.
+- The second term (the complexity penalty) penalizes overly flexible kernels.
+Occam’s razor is built into the mathematics: a highly flexible kernel can fit anything, but it incurs a cost here.

-- The third term is a normalization constant independent of the data.
+- The third term is a normalization constant that does not depend on the data.

-The complexity penalty is why GPs auto-regularize.
-Unlike a neural network, where you must add dropout, weight decay, or early stopping to prevent overfitting, a GP trained by maximizing the marginal likelihood naturally settles on an appropriate smoothness level.
-This is one of the deepest reasons GPs work so well with small data.
+The complexity penalty is why GPs regularize automatically.
+Unlike a neural network, which requires dropout, weight decay, or early stopping to prevent overfitting, a GP trained by maximizing the marginal likelihood naturally settles at an appropriate level of smoothness.
+This is one of the principal reasons GPs perform well on small datasets.

 Optimization in Practice

-The log marginal likelihood is differentiable with respect to θ, so you can use gradient-based optimizers.
-L-BFGS is the traditional choice; Adam works nicely in GPyTorch because it integrates with PyTorch’s autograd.
+The log marginal likelihood is differentiable with respect to θ, so gradient-based optimizers are applicable.
+L-BFGS is the traditional choice; Adam works effectively in GPyTorch because it integrates with PyTorch’s autograd system.

-For the fully Bayesian treatment — placing priors on hyperparameters and integrating them out — you can use MCMC (slower, more principled) or variational approximations.
-This matters when you have very little data and marginal likelihood estimates are themselves noisy.
+A fully Bayesian treatment, in which priors are placed on hyperparameters and the hyperparameters are integrated out, can be performed via MCMC (slower but more principled) or variational approximations.
+This is particularly important when data are scarce and marginal likelihood estimates are themselves noisy.

 Full Python Implementation